WynterJones/wp-plr-archive/README.md

 Via the MonetizeDesign PLR Newsletter with PLR (Private Label Rights).

-- You are free to modify, edit and use the code in anyway you see fit.
 - `No support is offered from MonetizeDesign for using or editing the WP Plugin files.`
 - *Available for archival purposes.*